This post may contain affiliate links. Please read our disclosure policy.

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

 Prep your veggies.
-Sauté the onions, celery, carrots, and garlic for 7-10 minutes.
+Sauté the onions, celery, carrots, and garlic until softened.
 Add in the crushed tomatoes, broth, zucchini, beans, and seasoning.
-Bring the soup to a boil and simmer for 10 minutes.
+Bring the soup to a boil, and simmer for about 10 minutes.

-Stir in the macaroni and cook for another 20 minutes or until the pasta and veggies are tender.
+Stir in the macaroni, and cook until the pasta and veggies are tender.
 Season the soup with salt & pepper as needed.
 Stir in the basil if using, and top each bowl with plenty of freshly grated parmesan cheese!

 Substitutions and variations